bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+   The forEach() method executes a provided function once for each array element.

+    An Array or other iterable object whose elements are key-value pairs (arrays with two elements, e.g. [[ 1, 'one' ],[ 2, 'two' ]]).
+Each key-value pair is added to the new Map; null values are treated as undefined.

 2. What is the difference between a function and a method?
+      A function typically contains a set of commands for a specific purpose which you want to run at a certain time is is invoke

+    When a function is called in a class it is refered to as a method.

 3. What is closure?
+JavaScript variables can belong to the local or global scope.
+Global variables can be made local (private) with closures.

 4. Describe the four rules of the 'this' keyword.
+  1. Window Binding
+    if none of the other rules apply the THIS keyword defaults to the window object.
+    If you are in "strict mode"  it defaults to undefined.
+We can console.log(this) to see windows.

+    2.Implicit Binding
+   - most common
+    when a function is invoked js looks to the left of the dot. implict is automatic.
+It requires no settings.
+    It only applies to objects with methods.

+    3.-New Binding
+    Whenever the Constructor function is used THIS refers to the specific instance(associated) of the object that is created and returned by the constructor function.
+  4. -Explicit Binding
+    whenever JS apply method is used THis is fully and clearly defined.
+*   It is used to invoke a function with a specific value for THIS.
+    It tells a function what the This word should be.
+    It uses Call Apply and Bind
+    CALL will immediately invoke the function whereas dot call passes in the arguments one by one Apply will do the same accept for dot Apply it passes the argument in an array.
+    Bind will pass in arguments one by one but it does not immediately invoke the function but it returns a brand new function that can be used later

 5. Why do we need super() in an extended class?